New England (New South Wales): Transport and communications

 The New England region is traversed by five major highways and a concentrated network of minor roads.
 On the tablelands the New England Highway, which links Tamworth, Uralla, Armidale, Guyra, Glen Innes and Tenterfield is a major route linking New South Wales and Queensland.
 The Newell Highway is a major route linking Victoria and Queensland through Narrabri and Moree.
 Thunderbolts Way from Gloucester provides the shortest route from Sydney to the New England and continues through Walcha, Uralla and Bundarra to Inverell.
 The Oxley Highway, Gwydir Highway, the scenic Waterfall Way and Bruxner Highway traverse the New England region from west to east.
 On Western Slopes the Kamilaroi Highway runs in a north-western direction for 620 km, from Willow Tree passing through Quirindi, Gunnedah, Narrabri and Wee Waa until it reaches Bourke.
 Fossickers Way is a tourist route that runs from Nundle to Warialda in the north and then east to Inverell and Glen Innes passing through some rich gem areas.

 The major towns have air, coach and rail services that supplement the road network.
 The Main North railway line following the same route as the New England Highway to Wallangarra, Queensland was the first railway link between the states, however the coastal railway is now used and the New England line is disused north of Armidale.
 There is a daily passenger service from and to Sydney which extends to Moree in the north west and Armidale in the north.
 The train divides at Werris Creek.

 Education

 The New England region has a comprehensive range of educational facilities available, including 125 public schools.

 Armidale is the home of the University of New England, Australia's oldest regional university and was the location of the former Armidale Teachers College.
-Other Armidale schools include, New England Girls' School (NEGS), The Armidale School (TAS), Armidale High School, Duval High School, O'Connor Catholic College and Presbyterian Ladies' College.
+Other Armidale schools include, New England Girls' School (NEGS), The Armidale School (TAS), Armidale Secondary College, O'Connor Catholic College and Presbyterian Ladies' College.
 Calala, near Tamworth, is the home of Farrer Memorial Agricultural High School, a public high school for boys.
 Calrossy Anglican School, Oxley High School, Peel High School, Tamworth High School and Tamworth Public School are the other principal schools that are located in Tamworth.

 The New England Institute of TAFE has campuses in Tamworth, Armidale, Boggabilla, Glen Innes, Gunnedah, Inverell, Moree, Narrabri, Quirindi and Tenterfield.